Welcome to Gravestone Stories: Unearthing Alexandria’s Hidden Narratives

 . . .and many more astounding true stories that will amaze you!

 Alexandria’s cemeteries are a treasure trove of notable burials and fascinating stories that reflect the city’s rich history.
-From the Tomb of the Unknown Soldier of the American Revolution and Dr. James Craik, George Washington’s close surgeon friend, in the Old Presbyterian Meeting House 18th-century burial ground on S. Fairfax Street, to General John Mason, who sent Francis Scott Key on the mission that inspired the Star Spangled Banner, in Christ Church Cemetery, each site holds unique tales waiting to be discovered.
+From the Tomb of the Unknown Soldier of the American Revolution and Dr. James Craik, George Washington’s close surgeon friend, in the Old Presbyterian Meeting House 18th-century burial ground on S. Fairfax Street, to General John Mason, who sent Francis Scott Key on the mission that inspired the Star Spangled Banner, in Christ Church Cemetery, each site holds unique tales waiting to be discovered on our Alexandria history tours.

 The Presbyterian Cemetery, part of The Wilkes Street Cemetery Complex, is the final resting place of Robert Adam, a signer of the Fairfax Resolves, and Alva Harvey, a U.S. Army Air Service member during the 1924 First Flight Around the World.
 To explore these captivating stories further and others, delve into our Alexandria’s Noteworthy Burials collection, featuring over 200 mini-biographies of significant figures interred across Alexandria’s historic cemeteries.